 We strive to expand the boundaries of knowledge and creative expression in and outside of our classrooms.
-We help students think imaginatively and critically.
-We encourage innovative solutions to social issues and challenges of ecological sustainability, economic growth, and ethical dilemmas confronting our communities, regions, nation and world.
+We help students think imaginatively and encourage innovative solutions to social issues, challenges of ecological sustainability and economic growth are critical for understanding ethical dilemmas confronting our communities, regions, nation and world.